arunps12/PromfiletoTextgrid/README.md

    python install_requirements.py
 Usage
 Step 1: Generate .prom Files
-First, you need to generate .prom files using the Wavelet Prosody Toolkit.
+First, you need to generate .prom files using the [Wavelet Prosody Toolkit GitHub repository](https://github.com/asuni/wavelet_prosody_toolkit.git).
 Follow the instructions in the Wavelet Prosody Toolkit GitHub repository to generate these files.

 Step 2: Convert .prom Files to TextGrid
 Once you have the .prom files, you can use the process_files.py script to convert them into TextGrid files.